Critical intermittency in rational maps: Vanishing Lyapunov exponents

 \begin{proof} That semi-group orbits lie dense is proved as in Theorem~\ref{t:minimal}.
 To prove the remaining statements on intermittency we follow the reasoning of Theorem~\ref{t:inter}.
 Key statement is again

 where

 is the return time to $A$.
 Here as before $A = [0] \times \mathcal{A}$ with $\mathcal{A}$ an annulus between a small circle $S$ around $0$ and its image $f_0(S)$.
-By Kac's lemma this implies there is no finite stationary measure with support intersecting $\mathcal{A}$, so that the only stationary probability measure is $\delta_0$.
+By Ka\u{c} theorem this implies there is no finite stationary measure with support intersecting $\mathcal{A}$, so that the only stationary probability measure is $\delta_0$.

 To obtain \eqref{eq:again}, fix $z$ inside $S$ and let $H(\omega) = \min \{ i >0 \; : \; F^i(\omega,z) \in A \}$ be the first time that $f^i_\omega(z)$ that enters $A$.
 We are done if we prove

 A sequence $z_n = |f^n_\omega (z_0)|$ that stays near $0$ satisfies $|z_{n+1} - \mu z_n| \le C z_n^2$ (if $\omega_n = 0$) or $|z_{n+1} - \frac 1 \mu z_n| \le C z_n^2$ (if $\omega_n = 1$) for some $C>0$.
 Now \eqref{e:Einfty} follows just as in the proof of \cite[Theorem~5.2]{gh17}.